NoahatYu/summerCodes/README.md

 # summerCodes
-COding during the summer between Noah and Gavriel
+Coding during the summer between Noah and Gavriel